Q: What’s poutine?

 Q: Is poutine Canada’s national dish?

 A: No, though English Canada has tried to appropriate it.
-It’s about as hard to find a decent poutine outside Quebec as it is to find a decent French speaker.
+It’s about as hard to find a decent poutine outside Quebec as it is to find a decent French speaker, though not impossible.

 Q: Is poutine Quebec’s national dish?